aplteam/DotNetZip/README.md

 ## Requirements

+Dyalog APL:

-Dyalog APL: DotNetZip runs under 16.0 and later.
+* Under Windows DotNetZip runs under 16.0 and later
+* Under Linux and MacOS .NET Core is required which is supported only by Dyalog 18.0 and later

 .NET: